-A weekly washing may sound like a lot, but the benefits of washing dirty sheets far outweigh the annoyance of laundry day.
+A weekly or more frequent washing may sound like a lot, but the benefits of washing dirty sheets far outweigh the annoyance of laundry day.
 Read further to learn more about how often to wash sheets, the importance of washing your sheets, and the ins and outs of sleep hygiene.

 Now that we’ve faced the hard truth that we’re probably not washing our cotton or silk sheets enough, we can make a concerted effort to change our cleaning habits.